Is Your Small Business Insured Against Employment Lawsuits?

 Small businesses that need advice about an EPLI policy or that want to designate their own counsel to represent their interests in employment litigation covered by EPLI should consult with experienced employment counsel.

 Here at Scaringi Law, we have knowledgeable, experienced business law attorneys who can review, guide, and assist you and explain an EPLI policy, find any gaps in coverage, and answer your questions about EPLI in general.
-For a free consultation call 717 657 7770.
+To ask about a free consultation call 717 657 7770.